 The following is a summary of certain key risk factors for investors in the securities.
-You should read this summary together with the more detailed description of risks relating to an investment in the securities contained in the section "Risk Factors Relating to the Securities" beginning on page EA-6 in the accompanying product supplement.
+You should read this summary together with the more detailed description of risks relating to an investment in the securities contained in the section "Risk Factors Relating to the Securities" beginning on page EA-6 in the accompanying product supplement and the description of risks relating to the underlying index contained in the section "Risk Factors" beginning on page 1 in the accompanying underlying supplement.
 You should also carefully read the risk factors included in the documents incorporated by reference in the accompanying prospectus, including our most recent Annual Report on Form 10-K and any subsequent Quarterly Reports on Form 10-Q, which describe risks relating to our business more generally.

 You may lose up to 90.00% of your investment.
 Unlike conventional debt securities, the securities do not repay a fixed amount of principal at maturity.
 Instead, your payment at maturity will depend on the performance of the underlying index.
-If the underlying index depreciates by more than the buffer amount, you will lose 1% of the stated principal amount of the securities for every 1% by which that depreciation exceeds the buffer amount.
+If the underlying index depreciates by more than the buffer amount, you will lose 1% of the stated principal amount of your securities for every 1% by which that depreciation exceeds the buffer amount.